forcedotcom/LightningTestingService/README.md

 </code>

 ### Debugging Tests
-* Browser Dev Tools can be used to step through and debugging issues
+* Browser Dev Tools can be used to debug
 ![sample debugging](/doc-resources/SampleDebugging.png)